 Information on how to make a complaint regarding the public water supply can be found on mygov.scot.

 Private water supplies in Scotland are the responsibility of owners and users and are regulated by local authorities.
-More information about private water supplies, including the grant scheme to help users to improve their private supply, is available on the Drinking Water Quality Regulator (DWQR) website.
+We provide guidance on private water supplies for owners and users on mygov.scot.
+More information is available on the Drinking Water Quality Regulator (DWQR) website.

 Scotland’s water environment is one of our greatest natural assets, supporting our health, wellbeing, wildlife and the sustainable growth of our economy.